jimmyc5/jimmyc5/README.md

 - 👋 Hi, I’m @jimmyc5 !
 I'm a student at UVA and the current president of Student Game Developers at UVA.
-- 👀 I’m interested in both game development and web development.
+- 👀 I’m interested in both game development and web development, plus lots of other software development projects.
+- 📎 I have a personal website!
+It's linked here: https://jimmyc5.github.io/james-connors-website/
 - 🌱 I currently use and am always learning tools in both web and game dev.
 I've made it a habit to practice Unity, React, and Angular as much as I can.
 - 🎮 If you'd like to see some game projects I've worked on, I have an itch.io page where you can play them: https://jimmyc5.itch.io/
 - 💻 On this GitHub, you'll find the code for some of those games, as well as some of my Web Development projects.